-Refugees and outsiders generally learn to form meaningful friendships quickly.
+Refugees and outsiders in general learn to form meaningful friendships quickly.
 There is no time to waste.
 We need each other.
-Pride and pettiness fall by the wayside and folks get on with the business of being good neighbors.
+Pride and pettiness fall by the wayside, and we get on with the business of being good neighbors.
 Most differences dissipate and lose their power to divide people who are facing similar challenges.

 The same should be true of any community of believers.
 We are in this thing together.
-Our time here is brief, and we need each other.
-We need to stop grumbling, or guarding our pride.
+Our time here on earth is brief, and we need each other.
+There is no room for grumbling, or guarding our pride.
 Instead, we should get on with the business of being good neighbors to each other.